 Agile implementation are all about collaboration between the partner and the customer.
 The work is divided in small chunks called “sprints”.
 During these sprints the partner and customer work closely together.
 The requirements for a sprint are clearly defined at the start of the sprint, based on “user stories”.
 These user stories are based on standard functionalities in the system.
 Additional requirements on top of the standard are scoped and the workload is defined and agreed upon.
 Every sprint ends with a demonstration session in which the delivered work is shown to the customer.
 Because of this close collaboration all “Key-users” of the customer get trained in a natural way and become the flag carriers within the company.
 They are then able to train other employees during the project and support them after go-live.

 Going “Agile” has been one of our best decisions in the past 6 year.
 The success rate of our projects has highly increased and customer feedback has been overwhelmingly positive.
-We would be happy to chat to you about our experiences and how we could use this in your ERP project.
+We would be happy to chat to you about our experiences and how we could use this in your NetSuite implementation project.
 We can also connect you to one of our customers to share their experiences with this methodology.
 Contact us today to start the conversation!